 Parkinson’s disease (PD) is a progressive disorder of the central nervous system that results in uncontrolled tremors, slowness of movement, and muscle rigidity.
 There is no cure for PD, but some conventional medications are available to treat various symptoms of the disease.

-A limited number of human studies supports their claims.
-In a study published in 2017, investigators affiliated with Israel’s Tel Aviv University evaluated Parkinson’s disease symptoms in subjects at baseline and then again 30-minutes after inhaling cannabis.
-Researchers reported that inhaled cannabis was associated with “significant improvement after treatment in tremor, rigidity, and bradykinsea (slowness of movement).
+A limited number of human studies support their claims.
+In a study published in 2017, investigators affiliated with Israel’s Tel Aviv University evaluated Parkinson’s disease symptoms in subjects at baseline and then again 30 minutes after inhaling cannabis.
+Researchers reported that inhaled cannabis was associated with “significant improvement after treatment in tremor, rigidity, and bradykinesia (slowness of movement).
 No significant adverse effects of the drug were observed.”